 About Facet Arthropathy

 The facet joints break down from aging, wear and tear, injury, instability, and slipping of the spine called spondylolithesis.
 This wearing out of the facet joints is called degeneration.
-These degenerative changes may produce pain.
+These degenerative changes may produce back pain.

 Facet arthropathy is commonly referred to as arthritis of the facet joint.
 Most common cause of facet arthritis is osteoarthritis.
 “Osteo” means bone and arthritis means inflammation of joints.
 Osteoarthritis causes the breakdown and swelling in the cartilage of the facet joint ultimately producing bone on bone rubbing.
 The body tries to stop this rubbing by thickening the joint.
 Arthritis of the facet joints may produce pain and stiffness.
 If the joints enlarge too much, they may pinch nerves causing arm or leg pain.
+At Executive Spine Surgery, our spine doctors offer a variety of treatment options to patients throughout Hackettstown and Newton who are suffering from facet arthritis and back pain.

 Diagnosing Facet Arthritis